 Global Payments Review

-- Three-year standard contract with automatic renewal clause
+- A three-year standard contract with an automatic renewal clause

 - Early termination fee